zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 This builds `fglrx-core_15.302-0ubuntu1_amd64.deb`, but not without a fair share of issues: the kernel module fails to build against current kernels; `clinfo` runs once and segfaults ever after (an old bug resurfacing due to AMD forgetting to add `/etc/ati/amdpcsdb.default` to the package); and, like AMDGPU-PRO, the package conflicts with the Ubuntu 16.04 OpenCL packages.
+Sigh.

-Still, with some patching [documented here](https://github.com/zwets/amd-opencl-patches) I managed to install the driver *and* got full OpenCL support:
+Still, with some patching [documented here](https://github.com/zwets/amd-opencl-patches) I managed to install the `fglrx` driver *and* got full OpenCL support:

 ```bash
 $ clinfo -l